Folic acid supplement by Ray Sahelian, M.D. Folic Acid health benefit

 Folic acid generally functions in cooperation with vitamin B12 in many metabolic reactions, including the making of DNA.
-Folic acid helps reduce levels of homocysteine and functions as a methyl donor.
+Itd helps reduce levels of homocysteine and functions as a methyl donor.
 Folic acid is found in almost all foods and the recommended daily intake is about 400 micrograms or 0.4 mg.
 A shortage of folic acid can lead to anemia, where not enough red blood cells are made.
 Folic acid is a synthetic compound of folate, and, for practical purposes the terms are often used interchangeably.
 Basically, folate is the form found in foods, and folic acid is the form available as a supplement.

-FDA allows these two qualified health claims for
+FDA allows these two qualified health claims

 A. Healthful diets with adequate folic acid may reduce a woman's risk